DeLucasso/WePython/README.md

 # Codes written by LuCaS - dumdumcz@gmail.com
 # Public domain license - Use it or modify the code freely!
-# If you have any questions, connect with me DeLucasso#4308
+# If you have any questions, connect with me.
 # github.com/DeLucasso